caobinzi/origami/docs/standard.md

- `gradient: Fold[(T,V), Double]`                   | gradient of a given variable `T`, compared to another one `V` `mean`                                            | average of streamed elements `stddev`                                          | standard deviation `onlineStddev`                                    | triplet of (count, mean, standard deviation) `randomInt`, `randomLong`, `randomDouble`         | fold where the state is a new random `Int`, `Long`, `Double` `reservoirSampling`                               | return one element from the stream where each element has the same probability to be chosen
+ `gradient: Fold[(T,V), Double]`                   | gradient of a given variable `T`, compared to another one `V` `mean`                                            | average of streamed elements `stddev`                                          | standard deviation `onlineStddev`                                    | triplet of (count, mean, standard deviation) computed in one pass `randomInt`, `randomLong`, `randomDouble`         | fold where the state is a new random `Int`, `Long`, `Double` `reservoirSampling`                               | return one element from the stream where each streamed element has the same probability to be chosen

 ### Checksums